scottellis/omap3-pwm/README.md

 	$ git clone git://github.com/scottellis/omap3-pwm.git
 	$ cd omap3-pwm

-If you want to build the [servo] branch, use git to check it out now.

-	$ git checkout -b servo origin/servo

 If you have your OE temp directory in a non-standard location, then export an OETMP variable with the path before sourcing the overo-source-me.txt file.